dmbarbour/wikilon/docs/AwelonLang.md

 An accelerated runtime could use a hashmap or other conventional structure to represent a record.
 Each accelerated operation on a record could perform the full construct-manipulate-extract sequence, such that the trie is not visible to normal user code and might never be represented in memory.
 The logical existence of the trie is only necessary to understand the record model, to reason about its formal type, commutativity, or correctness.
 We might similarly defer construction of labeled variants to simplify acceleration and HCI for them, too.

 By accelerating labeled data, Awelon can support parameter objects, flexible variants, labeled case expressions, and a more conventional programming style with events and routing on human labels.

+## Unique References and In-Place Updates

+Purely functional languages can support efficient in-place updates and many algorithms based on them, but with an important restriction: we must have a *unique reference* to the data representation.
+The in-place update to the data representation is thus not externally observable.

+Awelon copies data explicitly via operator `c`.
+This makes it easy to track uniqueness dynamically, essentially by flagging a unique reference as shared upon copy.
+For contrast, most languages implicitly share references with a lexical environment, and thus require support from the static type system to ensure a unique reference.
+(Clean's uniqueness types and Haskell's ST monad represent two variations on this idea.)
+Awelon developers can certainly leverage the `(nc)` annotation to resist accidental violations of uniqueness, but the dynamic approach is generally more opportunistic and convenient.

+Awelon can effectively leverage in-place update for acceleration of lists and records with indexed update functions.
+Accelerating lists effectively gives us mutable arrays.
+The uniqueness constraint does limit us to single-threaded operations.
+To safely support limited forms of shared state concurrency (with queues, etc.), we can accelerate process networks.

 ## Reactive Process Networks